naturalnat/naturalnat.github.io/_posts/2019-08-13-cli_gem_portfolio_project.markdown

-This menu takes an input of a string and, if it corresponds to the number of the council member, calls on the scraper to scrape the URL.
+This menu takes an input of a string and, if it corresponds to the number of the Council Member, calls on the scraper to scrape the URL.

 This is the second scraper: